Pet Care Home

 Black Silver Marten baby rabbits

-At five weeks old, these Silver Marten babies have ears that seem to be almost as big as their bodies!
+At five weeks old, the Silver Marten babies shown on the right have fur that is soft and fuzzy.
+They have big ears too, that seem to be almost as big as their bodies!

 For more information about Rabbits and their care see: